Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 Most exercise physiologists agree that it takes about 10-14 days for your body to acclimate to hot-weather running.

-Be patient with yourself and adjust your workouts, as needed, while your body is adjusting to the added stress of running in the heat and humidity.
+Be patient with yourself and adjust your workouts and training plan as needed while your body adjusts to the added stress of heat training.

 #2: Run by effort, not by pace

-As runners, we tend to love feeling like our training is precise as possible, and that often involves nailing certain paces and splits
+As runners, we tend to love feeling like our training is as precise as possible, and that often involves nailing certain paces and splits.

-However, summer running, or days when it feels like an oven or greenhouse outside, are often better served by running by feel, using effort and not pace to guide your workout.
+However, summer running, or days when it feels like an oven or greenhouse outside is better served by running by feel, using effort and not pace to guide your workout.

 Two silhouettes running in the evening.